 denoting or relating to products, services, or interests that appeal to a small, specialized section of the population.

-That’s the one I was looking for…so, now that we know what a niche is…go find one…
+That’s what you really want to know… so, now that we know what a niche is…go find one…

 Well, let me ask you a question…

 Are you passionate about anything in particular?
 Everyone has something that they get fired up about.

 Is there something in your life that really drives you to go all out to get it?
 This is your passion and can be a niche.

 Is there a hobby that you absolutely love to do and get so absorbed in it that you forget about the time?
 This can also be a niche.

 Now one more…Is there something that you can talk about with a friend or family member for hours on end and never get tired of talking?
 This also can be a niche.

 So, How Does One Develop Content for this?